ctu-mrs/vns-prm-pop/README.md

 - _collision-distance-check_ - distance in which check distance, aproximately minimal width among obstacles
 - _maximal-calculation-time-sec_ - the maximal calculation time in seconds, default is 600 as set in vns_prm_pop.cfg file
 - _budget-override_ - budget constraint of the orienteering problem
+- _dubins-radius_ - turning radius of dubins vehicle
+- _dubins-resolution_ - number of heading samples in target locations

 The configuration parameters can be also set as a command line parameters, e.g. by running